grensen/gif_test/README.md

 ---
 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/core_functions.png?raw=true)
+---

-*The code is realy complicated in many parts, a good way to get the connection is start with the NeuralNetworkRun() function.
+The code is realy complicated in many parts and 1400 lines are a lot of lines, a good way to get the connection is start with the NeuralNetworkRun() function.
 The function handles training and test runs.
-NeuralNetworkSample() treats the custom training.*
+NeuralNetworkSample() treats the custom training.

 ---